epfl-si/container-wp-volumes/README.md

   ...
 ```

-Or with named volumes :
+And finally, if you want to re-use it somewhere else, you can make use of  **named** volumes :

 ```
   wpvolumes: